Add your reaction

 Information about how to contact your U.S. Senators can be found HERE

-.Senators are more responsive to their own constituents, so we encourage you to alert friends and family members in other states and ask them to contact their Senators as well.BACKGROUND
+or by calling 202-224-3121.Members of Congress are more responsive to their own constituents, so we encourage you to alert friends and family members in other states and ask them to contact their Senators and Congressmen as well.

 Add your reaction